 Nobody wants to face the day when they have to care for their parents, but the day could come.
 Unfortunately, your parents’ mental and physical health can decline quickly, and before you know it, you’re flipping through nursing home brochures, trying to decide if this is the next best step.

 A nursing home can be a lifesaver if your parents need individualized medical care round-the-clock.
 They can live in a community of people in their age group and situation and have nurses on call 24/7 to tend to their needs.
+Another option to consider is an assisted living waiver facility, which can provide financial assistance for those who qualify, ensuring your loved ones receive the care they need without overwhelming costs.
 They might resist when the time comes, but here are 10 signs it needs to happen soon.

 1. You aren’t able to care for them at your home.